CiscoDevNet/terraform-provider-intersight/website/docs/r/fabric_server_role.html.markdown

 * `auto_negotiation_disabled`:(bool) Auto negotiation configuration for server port.
 This configuration is required only for FEX Model N9K-C93180YC-FX3 connected with 100G speed port on UCS-FI-6536 and should be set as True.
 * `create_time`:(string)(ReadOnly) The time when this managed object was created.
 * `domain_group_moid`:(string)(ReadOnly) The DomainGroup ID for this managed object.
 * `fec`:(string) Forward error correction configuration for server port.
-This configuration is required only for FEX Model N9K-C93180YC-FX3 connected with 25G speed ports on UCS-FI-6454/UCS-FI-64108 and should be set as Cl74.* `Auto` - Forward error correction option 'Auto'.* `Cl91` - Forward error correction option 'cl91'.* `Cl74` - Forward error correction option 'cl74'.* `rs-cons16` - Forward Error Correction option \ rs-cons16\ .* `rs-ieee` - Forward Error Correction option \ rs-ieee\ .* `Off` - Turn off Forward Error Correction.
+This configuration is required only for FEX Model N9K-C93180YC-FX3 connected with 25G speed ports on UCS-FI-6454/UCS-FI-64108 and should be set as Cl74.* `Auto` - Forward error correction option 'Auto'.* `Cl91` - Forward error correction option 'cl91'.* `Cl74` - Forward error correction option 'cl74'.
 * `mod_time`:(string)(ReadOnly) The time when this managed object was last modified.
 * `moid`:(string) The unique identifier of this Managed Object instance.
 * `owners`: